Current Asbestos Bans

 National Asbestos Bans:1

-Notes.
-Singapore and Taiwan were removed from the ban list (Oct 2010) as a result of information received.
+Singapore was removed from the ban list (Oct 2010) as a result of information received.

 Mongolia was removed from the ban list (August 2012) as a result of information received detailing the cancellation on June 8, 2011 of the Mongolian Government's Resolution No. 192 banning asbestos which was issued on July 14, 2010.